John Rawls: Death

-Philosophical thought
+Philosophy

 Rawls published three main books.
 The first, A Theory of Justice, focused on distributive justice and attempted to reconcile the competing claims of the values of freedom and equality.
 The second, Political Liberalism, addressed the question of how citizens divided by intractable religious and philosophical disagreements could come to endorse a constitutional democratic regime.
 The third, The Law of Peoples, focused on the issue of global justice.

 A Theory of Justice

 A Theory of Justice, published in 1971, aimed to resolve the seemingly competing claims of freedom and equality.
 The shape Rawls's resolution took, however, was not that of a balancing act that compromised or weakened the moral claim of one value compared with the other.
 Rather, his intent was to show that notions of freedom and equality could be integrated into a seamless unity he called justice as fairness.
 By attempting to enhance the perspective which his readers should take when thinking about justice, Rawls hoped to show that conflict between freedom and equality is illusory.

 Rawls's A Theory of Justice (1971) includes a thought experiment he called the "original position".
 The intuition behind it is that political philosophy will be greatly benefited by a specification of the correct standpoint a person should take in their thinking about justice.
 When we think about what a just state of affairs between persons would mean, we eliminate certain features such as hair or eye color, height, or race, and focus upon others.
 Rawls's original position is meant to encode our intuitions about which features are relevant, and which are irrelevant, for the purposes of deliberating well about justice.

 The original position is Rawls's hypothetical scenario in which a group of persons is set the task of reaching an agreement about the kind of political and economic structure they want for a society, which they will then occupy.
-Each individual, however, deliberates behind a "veil of ignorance": each lacks knowledge, for example, of their gender, race, age, intelligence, wealth, skills, education and religion.
+Each individual, however, deliberates behind a "veil of ignorance": each lacks knowledge, for example, of their gender, race, age, intelligence, wealth, skills, education, religion, and disability status.
 The only thing that a given member knows about themselves is that they are in possession of the basic capacities necessary to fully participate in an enduring system of mutual cooperation; each knows they can be a member of the society.

 Citizens making choices about their society are asked to make them from an "original position" of equality (at left) behind a "veil of ignorance" (curtain, center), without knowing what gender, race, abilities, tastes, wealth, or position in society they will have (at right).
 Rawls claims this will cause them to choose "fair" policies.